bhuisgen/neon-webdocs/docs/neon/configuration/server/listeners/modules/acme/index.md

     # highlight-end
 ```

-- The instance listens on all network interfaces with port 443.
+- The **default** listener is listening on all network interfaces with port 443.
 - The acme manager will be listening on port 80 to respond to the ACME challenges.
 All other requests will be
   redirected to the secured port i.e. `https://<host>:<listenPort>`.